-From time to time, certain state and local governments and third parties have attempted to force the removal of displays not governed by the HBA under various state and local laws, including amortization.
-Amortization permits the display owner to operate its display which does not meet current code requirements for a specified period of time, after which it must remove or otherwise conform its display to the applicable regulations at its own cost without any compensation.
+From time to time, certain state and local governments have attempted to force the removal of billboards not governed by the HBA under various amortization theories.
+Amortization permits the billboard owner to operate its billboard only as a nonconforming use for a specified period of time, after which it must remove or otherwise conform its billboard to the applicable regulations at its own cost without any compensation.
 Several municipalities within our existing markets have adopted amortization ordinances.
-Other regulations limit our ability to rebuild or replace nonconforming displays and require us to remove or modify displays that are not in strict compliance with applicable laws.
-In addition, from time to time third parties or local governments assert that we own or operate displays that either are not properly permitted or otherwise are not in strict compliance with applicable law.
-Such regulations and allegations have not had a material impact on our results of operations to date, but if we are increasingly unable to resolve such allegations or obtain acceptable arrangements in circumstances in which our displays are subject to removal, modification or amortization, or if there occurs an increase in such regulations or their enforcement, our results could suffer.
+Restrictive regulations also limit our ability to rebuild or replace nonconforming billboards.
+Such regulations have not had a material impact on our results of operations to date, but if we are increasingly unable to negotiate acceptable arrangements in circumstances in which our billboards are subject to removal or amortization or if there occurs an increase in such regulations, our results could suffer.